filecoin-project/FIPs/FIPS/fip-market-no-cron.md

 This replaces the current technique of merely recording the termination epoch and then waiting for cron to do the work.

+The existing `GetDealActivation` method result includes a field for termination epoch.
+This field is (already) an unreliable source of termination information.
+After a deal is completed, there is no information on-chain to distinguish successfully completed deals from those terminated early, and `GetDealActivation` will fail.
+Immediate clean-up on termination will render this field useless.
+The `Terminated` field of the `GetDealActivation` result is thus deprecated and should always be set to `-1`.

 ### No automatic settlement for new deals
 When a deal is first published, it is added to the cron queue after its start epoch.
 If it is not activated prior to that epoch, it is expired and cleaned up in cron.